douglaskataki/oscp-report-notes/Cheatsheet - Machines.md

 ```
 smbclient //$ip/share [-U username -P password]
 ```
-#note you can use this command with windows too.
+NOTE: you can use this command with windows too.

 For Windows:
 ```